miracuse/miracuse.github.io/gm-guide/old/making_bosses.md

 A **Bandit Chief** is shown at the top with two stages.
 In the first stage, they have three Physical and three Mental health, as well as a template that lets them act two times in a round of combat.

 When the **Bandit Chief** would be taken out, they instead move to the second stage stat block.
 Their health resets to three Physical and three Mental.
 Their defense drops, making them easier to hit.
-And they aquire another template "Wide Swings" that changes their attacks to area-of-effect.
+And they acquire another template "Wide Swings" that changes their attacks to area-of-effect.

 ### Difficulty Guidelines